Baptist Health Auxiliary

 In 1958, a group of women met with the administrator at the old Kentucky Baptist Hospital on Barret Avenue to start the Baptist Hospitals Auxiliary.
-Two of the original founding members of the Auxiliary, Jet Owens and Ellen Roth, are still volunteering at Baptist Health Louisville and are lifetime members of the Auxiliary.
+Two of the original founding members of the Auxiliary, Jet Owens and Ellen Roth, continued volunteering with Baptist Health for over 30 years and remained lifetime members of the Auxiliary.
 They had over 25,000 hours combined and truly set the stage for what the Auxiliary is today.

 Kentucky Baptist Hospital changed its name to Highlands Baptist Hospital and then in the early '80s it changed again to Baptist Hospital Highlands.
 Baptist East was opened in St. Matthews in 1975.
 Due to a decrease in patient occupancy and the need to consolidate some services, Baptist Highlands closed and its services were moved to Baptist East.
 In 2013, Baptist East changed its name to Baptist Health Louisville.

 The Auxiliary is a fundamental part of the Volunteer Department.
 The Auxiliary serves as a major fundraising arm of the hospital and remains an important liaison between the hospital and the Baptist churches.
-They set up different sales throughout the year to raise funds, which are in turn donated back to the hospital.
+They partner with vendors and schedule sales throughout the year to raise funds, which are in turn donated back to the hospital.
 All proceeds from the Gift Shop are donated back to the hospital to purchase equipment and fund special services and programs.
 The Auxiliary pledged $1 million for the new Park Tower in 2005.
 In 2011, another $1 million pledge was made to help pay for a biplane imaging system for use in the surgical area and currently is completing the 3rd million dollar pledge.
 In addition, they are instrumental in supporting several special projects throughout the year:

-- Surgical pillows – purchase all supplies, sew, stuff and distribute more than 4,000 pillows each year.
+- Surgical pillows – purchases all supplies, sews, stuffs and distributes to patients in need at the hospital.
 These pillows are given to all surgical patients and are known as cough pillows.